exactly-once/Home/content/posts/distributed-business-processes.md

 ## Architecture is not an exact science

-There are two types of architects our there.
-There are ones that will tell you exactly what patterns and technologies you should use even before you have a chance to explain them what problem your system is solving.
-There are also ones that will tell you either "it depends" or "you milage may vary" even if you have given them exact specification of the application.
+There are two types of architects out there.
+There are ones that will tell you exactly what patterns and technologies you should use even before you have a chance to explain what is the problem your system is solving.
+There are also ones that will tell you either "it depends" or "you milage may vary" even if you have given them the exact specification of the application.
 That says a lot.

 Software architecture is not an exact science.
-There are hardly any rules justified by solid research.
+There are hardly any rules backed by solid research.
 Most of it boils down to which conference you have attended recently.
 But do not despair.
-It turns out that if you look under the buzzword-ridden surface, there are actually concepts out there that can be studied with more rigour.
+It turns out that if you look under the buzzword-ridden surface, there are concepts out there that can be studied with more rigor.

 ## State change